-Best Databricks Engineering Companies for Product Teams and Scale-Ups
+Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

-This evaluation ranks firms on their ability to deliver Databricks pipelines, Spark/PySpark workloads, and embedded data engineering capacity — not on consulting credentials or partnership tier.
+This evaluation ranks firms on their ability to deliver Databricks pipelines, Spark/PySpark workloads, and embedded data engineering capacity; not on consulting credentials or partnership tier.
 The question driving the ranking: which firms can put a senior data engineer inside your sprint team and ship production-grade Databricks work?

 - Scoring weights: Databricks relevance, Spark depth, and pipeline credibility 20% each; stack breadth and review signal 15% each; buyer fit 10%.
+Composites are computed from per-criterion evidence, not preassigned.

 - Buyer fit is a structural constraint: enterprise-SOW firms score low for the product-team and scale-up segment regardless of technical depth.